ratschlab/RGAN/README.md

 #### When is data 'sufficiently realistic'?
 We claim in this paper, that synthetic data is useful when it can be used to train a model which can perform well on real data.
 So, we use the performance of a classifier _trained_ on the synthetic data, then _tested_ on real data as a measure of the quality of the data.
 We call this the "**TSTR** score".
 This is a way of evaluating the output of a GAN without relying on human perceptual judgements of individual samples.

+#### Differential privacy

+We also include the case where the GAN is trained in a differentially private manner, to provide stronger privacy guarantees for the training data.
+We mostly just use the differentially private SGD optimiser and the moments accountant from [here](https://github.com/tensorflow/models/tree/master/research/differential_privacy) (with some minor modifications).

 ## Code Quickstart

 Primary dependencies: `tensorflow`, `scipy`, `numpy`, `pandas`